kitled/linux/NOTES/Media/Audio/DAC.md

-## Topping D10
+## Topping D10s / Balanced

 This is what I currently use.
 It's a great piece of gear in my experience.
 Rock solid on Linux.

 This is an AI summary, pretty accurate.

->The Topping D10 Balanced is a budget-friendly, high-performance USB DAC (Digital-to-Analog Converter) designed for audiophiles.
-Here’s a summary of its key features:
+The balanced version features balanced outs (useful if you need long cabling in the analog range, above 10m/30ft in a noisy EM environment).

+> The Topping D10s is a budget-friendly USB digital-to-analog converter (DAC) that utilizes the ES9038Q2M chip, a high-performance DAC chip known for its excellent sound quality and low noise floor.
+Here are some key features and specifications:
 >
->- ES9038Q2M Chip DAC: Equipped with the premium ESS Technology ES9038Q2M DAC chip, supporting up to 32-bit/384kHz PCM and DSD256 native playback.
->- Balanced Output: Provides a balanced output, ideal for driving high-impedance headphones or active speakers.
->- USB Connectivity: Compatible with Windows (above Win10), Mac, and Linux, with a USB input controller using the XMOS XU208 chip.
->- High Dynamic Range: Offers a 125dB dynamic range at 1kHz, ensuring accurate and detailed sound reproduction.
->- Professional ASIO Support: Compatible with professional ASIO applications, with a customized driver available from Thesycon.
+> - Chipset: **ES9038Q2M**
+> - Decoding: **PCM384kHz/32bit**, **DSD256** (**Native**)
+> - Output: **Line out**, Optical, Coaxial
+> - Display: Shows **format** and **sampling rate**
+> - Compatibility: **Linux**, Windows, Mac (XMOS XU208 USB input controller).
 >
->The Topping D10 Balanced has received positive reviews from audiophiles and critics alike.
-Many users have praised its:
+> **Comparison to Other DACs**
 >
->- Neutral and spatial sound signature
->- High-quality build and compact design
->- Ease of use and plug-and-play functionality
->- Competitive pricing, available for under $150
+> The D10s is an upgrade to the original D10 DAC, featuring improved specifications and a more advanced chipset.
+Compared to other DACs in its class, the D10s offers:
 >
->One user noted that it outperforms more expensive balanced DACs, citing its ability to produce an “incredibly spatial and neutral sound” with impressive instrument separation.
-Another reviewer praised its value, stating that it’s “as good as the Schiit $800 DAC” they previously owned.
+> - Higher dynamic range (125dB at 1kHz) and signal-to-noise ratio
+> - Better decoding capabilities, including DSD256 and PCM384kHz
+> - A more comprehensive output selection, including line out, optical, and coaxial
 >
->The Topping D10 Balanced USB DAC is an excellent choice for those seeking a high-performance, budget-friendly DAC with balanced output.
-Its ES9038Q2M chip DAC, professional ASIO support, and wide compatibility make it an attractive option for audiophiles and music enthusiasts.
+> **Reviews and Feedback**
+> The Topping D10s has received positive reviews from audio enthusiasts and critics alike.
+Some notable points include:
+>
+> - Excellent sound quality with detailed and accurate reproduction
+> - Low noise floor and minimal distortion
+> - Easy to use and set up, with a user-friendly interface
+> - Compatible with a wide range of audio software and operating systems
+> - High-quality build and compact design
+> - Competitive pricing, available for under $150
+>
+> **Conclusion**
+>
+> The Topping D10s is a high-performance DAC that offers excellent sound quality, advanced decoding capabilities, and a user-friendly interface.
+Its compatibility with a wide range of audio software and operating systems makes it a versatile choice for audiophiles and music enthusiasts.